Helping Children Heal From Trauma

 A mental health assessment by a Will County Children's Advocacy Center mental health professional will provide information about how the abuse has impacted the child, and what next steps to take towards healing.

-Our Behavioral Health Specialist links children and non-offending family members with mental health professionals for evidence-based counseling to reduce difficulties as a result of the abuse.
+We link children and non-offending family members with mental health professionals for evidence-based therapy to reduce difficulties as a result of the abuse.

 We provide the following mental health services: